benkehoe/aws-sso-util/README.md

 You'll want to read the full docs [here](docs/cloudformation.md).

-AWS SSO's CloudFormation support currently only includes [`AWS::SSO::Assignment`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sso-assignment.html), which means for every combination of principal (group or user), permission set, and target (AWS account), you need a separate CloudFormation resource.
+Identity Center's CloudFormation support currently only includes [`AWS::SSO::Assignment`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sso-assignment.html), which means for every combination of principal (group or user), permission set, and target (AWS account), you need a separate CloudFormation resource.
-Additionally, AWS SSO does not support OUs as targets, so you need to specify every account separately.
+Additionally, Identity Center does not support OUs as targets, so you need to specify every account separately.

 Obviously, this gets verbose, and even an organization of moderate size is likely to have tens of thousands of assignments.
 `aws-sso-util admin cfn` provides two mechanisms to make this concise.